Overholtk/AsyncHotel/README.md

 - *Amenities Table**:
 	- 1:Many with RoomAmenities- many rooms can have the same kind of amenity **RoomAmenities facilitates a Many:Many relationship between Room & Amenities tables**

+## Architecture
+- Repository Pattern: Instead of allowing the controller files to have direct access to the database, control is filtered through an interface, and a service (repository).
+The interface defines methods that each model has to interact with the database, and then the services implement those methods and attach them to the controller.
+This allows the code to be 1) maintainable without having to redo excessive amounts of code, and 2) clean, readable, and up to standard with OOP principles of single responsibility.
+It also keeps the controller in accordance with the MVC design pattern by allowing it only to direct calls rather than make them itself.